Bjerring/Bjerring.github.io/_posts/2019-11-30-Portfolio-Optimization-using-CVaR.markdown

 ---
 {% include lib/mathjax.html %}

-The heart of risk management is the mitigation of losses, and especially the severe ones which can potentially put the entire invested capital at risk.
-The Value at Risk (VaR) measurement is specifically made for this purpose.
-It estimates how much a portfolio of investments might lose for a given level of probability over a fixed period of time period, e.g. a day.
-VaR is typically used by firms and regulators in the financial industry to gauge the amount of assets needed to cover possible losses, and was adopted at a global scale when it was included in the Basel II Accord.
+Constructing a portfolio with high risk adjusted returns is all about risk management.
+Here, the mitigration of large loses is of paramount importance, as gains and losses are asymmetric by nature, e.g. if our portfolio's value drops 10% then we would need to regain 11.1% to neutralize the losses.
+Conditional Value at Risk is a popular risk measure among professionel investors to quantify the potential of large losses.
+The metric is computed as the average of the $$\alpha$$ % worst case scenarios over some time frame.
+The measure is a natural extention of the Value at Risk (VaR) measure proposed in the Basel II Accord.
+The VaR metric measures the alpha-quantile of some probability distributions. alpha is often put to either 0.01 or 0.05, and hereby says that with 1% or 5% probability, we will not lose more than X amount.

-The VaR measurement basically measure the alpha-quantile of some probability distributions. alpha is often put to either 0.01 or 0.05, and hereby says that with 1% or 5% probability, we will not lose more than X amount.
-The VaR measurement has unfortunately a long range of implications when used in practice.
-For ones, it require that you have a good representation of the tails of the probability distribution.
-In addition, it has some undesirable numerical properties which makes it unstable when distributions do not follow a normal distribution, i.e. heavy tails or multimodality.
-Moreover, the VaR measurement fails to be risk coherent as it lack subadditivity and convexity.
+The VaR measurement has unfortunately a long range of implications when used in practice, such as assuming that returns are normmally distribution.
+In addition, the VaR measurement fails to be risk coherent as it lack subadditivity and convexity.
 Here, subadditivity means that a portfolio's risk cannot be more than the combined risks of the individual positions.
 Though, in some special cases this statement becomes violated and it becomes mathematical possible to obtain a risk reduction by dividing a portfolio into two sub-portfolios.
-Intuitively, this does not make sense and breaks the reason for diversifying a portfolio.
-Hence, the VaR measure might not be the best measure to use when trying to asses potential losses.
+Intuitively, this does not make any sense and breaks the reason for diversifying a portfolio.

+Conditional Value at Risk can be defined as
 $$
 \begin{equation}
-CVaR_{\alpha}(X) = ETL_{\alpha} = E(-X|-X> VaR_{\alpha}(X)),
+CVaR_{\alpha}(X) = E(-X|-X> VaR_{\alpha}(X)),
 \end{equation}
 $$
+and effectively defines the metric as the average of the $$ \alpha $$ worst case scenarios.
+This can also be visualized like this.

 ![CVAR](/assets/images/portfolio_cvar/cvar.png)

+Conditional Value at Risk is not only convinient as it better identifies the tail risk than VaR, but it also holds desirable numerical properties such as linearity.
+This means that we easily integrate it in a portfolio optimization framework.
-Similar to the mean-variance model, we can introduce a risk aversion coefficient lambda to explore the relationship between expected return and CVaR.
-The mean-CVaR model can then be formulated as
+Similar to the mean-variance model, we can construct a portfolio which maximizes the expected return of a portfolio for some level of risk, in this case, expressed using CVaR.
+If we introduce a risk aversion coefficient $$ \lambda $$, then we can write the mean-CVaR portfolio optimization model as:

 $$
 \begin{equation}